jgyasu/ecoSPECS/README.md

 Ouput documents with the generated tables will be saved in the `output` directory.

-Example: The `output` directory contains a generated document from the prompt I tried: `Create a table comparing cars`.
+Example: The `output` directory contains a generated document from the prompt I tried: `Generate a table comparing European Union countries`.

 ## Testing